 How to Stop Stretch During Flower

 - Good quality nutrients - using nutrients and additives high in vitamins, silica and sea extracts will reduce the stress on a plant and prevent them from non essential growth.
 These extracts are also a healthy way of producing strong plants with plenty of the produce required.
-Check this link to learn more about additives or find the relevant silica additives here from Aqua Gardening.
+Check this link to learn more about additives and see the relevant silica additives from Aqua Gardening.

 - Training plants - from the first week of growth, carry out LST (low stregth training), tying down limbs to close to the media, and training limbs to stay low.
 Then come the flowering stage, let the limbs grow towards the light, develop buds and fill out.
 A layer of inexpensive flower support mesh is great to assist with this.